 ZigBee Application Tutorial

 This tutorial makes use of the ZigBee software stack that is part of the Simplicity Studio® 4.0 development installation (see Prerequisites).
 The Simplicity tool generates custom source code according to the features you select.
-It does this the same way across all ZigBee circuits used on ARTIK modules for a consistent ZigBee programming experience.
+The code stack is the same across all ARTIK module ZigBee cirsuits, so you can expect consistent ZigBee programming.

 When it comes to actually compiling the generated files, the approach differs depending on whether the application is Linux-based.